syncfusion-content/blazor-docs/blazor/accumulation-chart/getting-started.md

 ## Add Title

-Using the [Title](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.SfAccumulationChart.html#Syncfusion_Blazor_Charts_SfAccumulationChart_Title) property, add a title to the accumulation chart to provide the user with quick information about the data plotted in the chart.
+Using the [Title](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.SfAccumulationChart.html#Syncfusion_Blazor_Charts_SfAccumulationChart_Title) property, a title to the accumulation chart is added to provide the user with quick information about the data plotted in the chart.

 ```cshtml
 @page "/"